opsec-infosec/BlockchainExplorer/README.md

 This is the bitcoind full node.
 Be aware that the current blockchain is over 600 G in size, so make sure you have enough disk space for that.
 Recommend at least 2T disk space for both bitcoind and elasticsearch DB.

 ## Elasticsearch
-This is a standalone elastic search instance (non clustered) and no security setup.
+This is a 3 node cluster elastic search instance with no security setup.
 It is advisable to setup the x-pack-security features if you plan on have a public instance.
 The queues will create 2 indicies called blocks and transactions.

 ### Blocks
-Contain the block information, hash, previous hash, date (timestamp), and number of transactions. index id is the hash of the block
+Contain the block information, hash, previous hash, date (timestamp), and number of transactions, bits, size, weight, nonce, inputs, outputs and witness count. index id is the hash of the block

+Blocks are store in elastic search document index as blocks-YYYY
 #### Block data
 ```
+_index: document index
+_id: block hash (this block)
 blockDate: Date of the block
 hash: block hash (this block)
 prevHash: previous blocks hash {previous block}
 txCount: Number of transactions in this block
+bits: compact representation of the target
+size: size of the block
+weight: measure of the size of the block in WU
+nonce: Random number to satisfy PoW
+inputs: number of input transactions
+outputs: number of output transactions
+witness: number of witnessed transactions
 ```

 ### Transactions
 Contain the txins and txouts of the transactions. index id is the transaction id hash.

+Transactions are stored in elastic search document index as transactions-YYYY.MM
 #### Transactions data
 ```
 block.hash: Block hash that is associated with the transactions